wongchuankai/Restaurant_Picker/README.md

 - Authorization & Validation
   - Only the session owner is allowed to end the session.
   - Users can only submit or view restaurants if they are participants in the session.
-  - Unique constraints ensure users cannot join the same session twice and prevent duplicate restaurant submissions.
+  - Unique constraints ensure users cannot join the same session twice.

 ## Getting Started